 Check out materials, request holds, or get program information, the circulation desk is often the first place people stop when entering the library.
 It staffed whenever the library is open.
 We also have a self-check machine where you can check out your own materials.
 For questions regarding your library account, please contact our Public Services Manager Diana at (360) 293-1910 x8067

 Our Children's Department has wonderful, deep window seats designed with themes to beckon children to stay a while, and a spacious family reading area, too.
 In addition to our picture, fiction and non-fiction books, our Children's collection offers audiobooks, music CDs, language learning CDs, and DVDs.
 Over a dozen magazine titles are available, with topics ranging from arts and sciences to horses and sports.
 Filtered internet and educational games on computers are a popular spot.
-Please check the online calender or ask at the Children's desk for a monthly calendar of events.
+Please check the online calendar or ask at the Children's desk for a monthly calendar of events.

 Storytimes programs are held each week for several age-ranges, including babies, toddlers and pre-schoolers.
 Please check the Children's calendar for days and times.